JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 Also I was wondering if I can really use the Kim et al. dataset?
 Does it not have to carry a license or something like this?
 I like the idea of applying a similar structure like the one from the Kim paper and apply it to the emotic database.

+Building the model with tensorflow?
+How does classification work, when building a new model?

+Vision: Input to protect app: Output -> Category and valence.